proycon/LaMachine/README.md

 Various webservices in the Virtual Machine will be automatically accessible through https://127.0.0.1:8080 .

+Note that LaMachine by default is running on a 64-bit architecture, if you have a 32-bit host OS and really want to run LaMachine despite likely memory shortage;
+checkout the ``32bit`` branch after step 3 and before step 4 by issuing the following command: ``git checkout 32bit``.

 Make sure to also read our privacy section below.

 Installation & Usage with Docker (for Linux only)